mit-pdos/secfs-skeleton/README.md

 separate mount point, and be able to run `ls -la` to reveal the `.users` and `.groups` files.
-To do so, you will have to replace the `current_itables` map in `secfs/tables.py`, which maps user and group handles to file hashes, with SUNDRs Version Structure List (see section 3.3.2 of the paper).
+To do so, you will have to replace the `current_itables` map in `secfs/tables.py`, which maps user and group handles to file hashes, with SUNDR's Version Structure List (see section 3.3.2 of the paper).
 This list must be communicated to the server so that other clients can download it, and then use those mappings to explore the file system.